Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 ## Step 5: Double Threshold

-The Double threshold step is simply and straighforward.
+The Double threshold step is simple and straightforward.
 We set a low threshold and a high threshold.
 Every gradient magnitude value below the low threshold gets set to 0.
-Every gradient magnitude value betweeen the low and high threshold gets set to the same low value and we consider them "weak" edges.
-And finally every gradient magnitude value above the high threshold gets set to the same high value (usually 255) and we consider them "strong" edges.
+Every gradient magnitude value between the low and high threshold gets set to the same low value and we consider them "weak" edges.
+Finally, every gradient magnitude value above the high threshold gets set to the same high value (usually 255) and we consider them "strong" edges.

 ```rust
 fn double_threshold(src: &[u8]) -> Vec<u8> {